List of Ways on How to Kill or Get Rid of Pocket Gophers

 - Pocket gopher families are loners and territorial.
 Their average territory is approximately 40x40 to 50x50 square feet, i.e., a 20 to 25 foot radius.

 - Pocket gophers are active 365 days a year.
-Surface foraging is not their main forte and is only done very near the gopher hole entrances.
-Most of their feeding consists of the plant parts below ground.
+Surface foraging is not their main forte and is only done near the gopher hole entrances.
+Most of their feeding consists of the plant parts and roots below ground.

 - The breeding season for these vociferous and destructive critters is spring.
 The gestation period is estimated at three weeks.
 Litters average around five.
 Sometimes there are two litters per season.
 In late summer of the same year, the young disperse to create their own homes.